jamesaorr/freshwater-stressors/README.md

 The "shiny app" folder contains the R code used to create the interactive version of the dataset.

 The "abstract screening" folder contains the results of the abstract screening process, which was performed using a novel machine learning tool called ASReview.
+It also contains a folder called "simulation results" containing the data and code used for the simulation study testing the importance of the training data.